andrewbruening/Top-Global-Video-Game-Sales/README.md

 ### Looking Back:

-1. Both 'games' and 'steam' were adequately-sized datasets
-2. 'games' was over twice the size of 'steam', but had much less integrity (NaN %, inconsistent Title formatting)
+1. 'games' was over twice the size of 'steam', but had much less integrity (NaN %, inconsistent Title formatting)
-3. The amount of overlap between 'games' and 'steam' was almost negligible, and had I discerned that early on in the project, I may not have approached the datasets with as thorough regex and merges in the way that I did -- Noted!
+2. The amount of overlap between 'games' and 'steam' was almost negligible, and had I discerned that early on in the project, I may not have approached the datasets with as thorough regex and merges in the way that I did -- Noted!
-4. 'steam' was pleasant to work with, and was prioritized for its sales data
+3. 'steam' was pleasant to work with, and was prioritized for its sales data
-5. To avoid disturbing the accuracy of global rankings, I decided against dropping biggames titles with NaN Publisher values
+4. To avoid disturbing the accuracy of global rankings, I decided against dropping biggames titles with NaN Publisher values

 ### Moving Forward:

-1. These datasets didn't include the measures necessary for a financial analysis.
+These datasets didn't include the measures necessary for a financial analysis.
 In the future, I'd like to work with a dataset that provides insight into how publishers prioritize budgets for certain franchises with regards to their profit margins.
-With the proper data, I'd like to see tiered lists for publishers and their respective franchises (e.g. Nintendo's Tier 1 would surely include the Mario franchise.
+With the proper data, I'd like to see tiered lists for publishers and their respective franchises.

+Nintendo's Tier 1 would surely include the Mario franchise.
 How would other franchises like Kirby, Metroid, Zelda, etc. rank?)

 ## See the complete interactive dashboard [here]